-A classic British cocktail, the Pimm’s is a perfect spring and summer cocktail!
+A classic British drink, the Pimm’s Cup Cocktail is a perfect spring and summer tipple!

 You might have noticed that we are obsessed with gin.
 Had anyone told us this 4 years ago before we really became focused on cocktails we would have laughed at you.
 As we discussed in our post on the Cherry Ginger Smash, gin has gone through a renaissance and it no longer is the Pine-Sol bomb in your glass, but rather a nuanced spirit that can inspire the same sorts of discussion as many fine wines.

 After having discovered all kinds of delicious varieties of gin, these days we find ourselves finding new gin based cocktails that we can share with our readers, both original creations and classics.
 Our next cocktail is is a classic gin based cocktail from England, The Pimm’s Cup.